rishabh625/pepipost-laravel-pepipost-driver/README.md

 <a name="about"></a>
 ## About
-pepipost-sdk-java library is guided and supported by the [Pepipost Developer Experience Team](https://github.com/orgs/pepipost/teams/pepis/members) .
+pepipost-laravel library is guided and supported by the [Pepipost Developer Experience Team](https://github.com/orgs/pepipost/teams/pepis/members) .
 This pepipost library is maintained and funded by Pepipost Ltd. The names and logos for pepipost gem are trademarks of Pepipost Ltd.

 <a name="license"></a>